 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Union is worth considering.

-As is often the case in a small town, Union doesn't have a public transportation system that people use for their commute.
+Union is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Union citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.31% of adults 25 and older in Union have a college degree.
+In terms of college education, Union is nearly on par with the US average for all cities of 21.84%: 19.31% of adults 25 and older in Union have a bachelor's degree or advanced degree.

 The per capita income in Union in 2022 was $28,907, which is upper middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,628 for a family of four.
 However, Union contains both very wealthy and poor people as well.